hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/face_of_corner.rst

    :align: right
    :alt: Face of Corner node.

-The *Face of Corner* node retrieves the face a face corner is part of.
+Retrieves the face that a face corner is part of.

 Inputs
 ======

 Corner Index
-   The index of the input face corner.
+   The geometry-wide index of the corner.

    .. note::

-      By default this uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>` from the field context, which makes it important that the node is evaluated on the face corner domain.
+      If this input is not connected, it uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>`
+      of the context item, which means it's important that the node is evaluated in the Face Corner domain.

 Properties